Blog

 This year, the harvest moved fast, starting earlier than usual and already approaching the finish line.
 We’ve been cupping since the first weeks of the auction, which marks the start of the harvest season, and the cup quality has been strong from early January onwards, and the best coffees are already in circulation.

 Grade-wise, AA volumes are strong with good quality.
-AB availability is tighter, while PB is extremely limited, sometimes fewer than five bags per large outturn.
+PB is extremely limited, sometimes fewer than five bags per large outturn, and AB availability varies by cooperative, but overall access is better than early field reports suggested.
 Price differences between grades are narrow, making it more effective to focus on high-performing AA coffees.

 Washed coffee drying on raised beds